Skip to main content

 Adding an Account

-There are two ways to add Accounts:
+There are two three ways to add Accounts:

 To add an Account manually, follow these steps: